What are the macOS Catalina system requirements

 - Explore all the interactive bubbles and remove the folders you no longer need.

-With no extra system files or unused heavy folders dragging you down, your older Mac will become brand new again, agile enough to take on the new macOS Catalina as it becomes available this fall.
+With no extra system files or unused heavy folders dragging you down, your older Mac will become brand new again, agile enough to take on the macOS Catalina.
 Best of all, just one app — CleanMyMac X — can do it all for you.

 These might also interest you: